Replicating what was done in the paper “LLMs Reproduce Human Purchase Intent via Semantic Similarity

 For a few months, I worked on launching an Etsy shop with a graphic designer friend.

-The plan was simple: sell printable products.
+The plan was simple: sell printable

 We explored several directions but focused on quotes, where we saw clear space for improvement.